FlorisSchippers/aeonofstrife/readme.md

-# aeonofstrife-react #
+# Aeon of Strife #
 ## What is this repository? ##

-React frontend for AeonOfStrife.nl
+Competitive eSports platform using React + Firecloud for AeonOfStrife.nl

 ### Who do I talk to? ###
-For questions about Wordpress or this repository you can address questions to Floris Schippers
+For questions about this repository you can address Floris Schippers